meilisearch/scrapix/README.md

 - anchor: The anchor of the block (the lower title id of the block)
 - meta: The meta of the page present in the head tag (json object containing the desciption, keywords, author, twitter, og, etc...)
 - url_tags: the url pathname split by / (array of string).
 The last element has been removed because it's the page name.

+#### 2.2.
+Docsearch strategy
+The worker will crawl the website by keeping only the page that have the same domain as urls given in parameters.
+It will not try to scrap the external links or files.
+It will also not try to scrape when pages are paginated pages (like `/page/1`).
+For each scrappable page it will scrape the data by trying to create blocks of titles and text.
+Each block will contains:
+- uid: a generated and incremental uid for the block
+- hierarchy_lvl0: the url pathname split by / (array of string).
+The last element has been removed because it's the page name.
+- hierarchy_lvl1: the h1 of the block
+- hierarchy_lvl2: the h2 of the block
+- hierarchy_lvl3: the h3 of the block
+- hierarchy_lvl4: the h4 of the block
+- hierarchy_lvl5: the h5 of the block
+- hierarchy_radio_lvl0: same as hierarchy_lvl0
+- hierarchy_radio_lvl1: same as hierarchy_lvl1
+- hierarchy_radio_lvl2: same as hierarchy_lvl2
+- hierarchy_radio_lvl3: same as hierarchy_lvl3
+- hierarchy_radio_lvl4: same as hierarchy_lvl4
+- hierarchy_radio_lvl5: same as hierarchy_lvl5
+- content: The text of the block (will create an array of text if there is multiple p in the block)
+- url: The url of the page with the anchor
+- anchor: The anchor of the block (the lower title id of the block)

 ### 3. Send the data to Meilisearch